Richard de Ferings

 Richard de Ferings (died 1306), was the Archbishop of Dublin.

+Career

 Ferings was an official of the archdiocese of Canterbury, in which capacity he won the friendship of Archbishop John Peckham.
 In 1279 he was present at the Council of Reading.
 In 1280 he was also for a short time an official of the diocese of Winchester, having been appointed by Peckham during a vacancy of the bishopric; but before long Peckham found him so indispensable that he brought him back to Canterbury, and put Adam of Hales into the post at Winchester.
 Next year Peckham made him Archdeacon of Canterbury, and in 1284 gave him the rectory of Tunstall, near Sittingbourne, Kent, to be held in commendam with the archdeaconry.